ankitwal/ssm-tester/README.md

 ### Testing Behaviour vs Configuration
 When we write infrastructure as code - we want to not only test against the configuration we create but also test the our infrastructure for *behaviour*!
 Specially when we write infrastructure code in declarative tooling like terraform, tests that validate configuration may have limited value.
-For example, validating for *configuration* -
+For example, validating for **configuration**:
 * does my security group have outgoing allowed to the RDS Security group
 * does my application subnet network ACL have rules allowing outgoing to the RDS Subnet
 * does my application subnet network ACL have rules allowing ephemeral ports open for return traffic from RDS subnets
 * does my application subnet have a route table attached with routes to the database subnet

 These tests may essentially be a repeat of the configuration specified in our Infrastructure declarative code and does not validate the behaviour we want to guarantee in our infrastructure.

-Instead it would be better if we could write tests to validate *behaviour*.
+Instead it would be better if we could write tests to validate **behaviour**:
 * does my provisioned infrastructure allow my application EC2 instances to connect via TCP to my RDS endpoint.
     * this would ideally validate that the configuration for security groups, subnets, NACLs, route tables cumulatively allows this behaviour.
 * can my provisioned instance pull a required secret from secrets manager